Join us in prayer: 10-18 March 2026

 ‘Joseph was a just man who always did what was right’ Matthew 1:19

 Even before he received the Angel’s message that Mary was pregnant through the Holy Spirit, he had decided to act in a caring way.
-He was going to act quietly and thus save her negativity and disgrace.
+He was going to act quietly and thus save her publicity and disgrace.
 He was a caring, honourable man, a just man, a man of God.

 St Joseph, help us always to discern what is good and right, to love tenderly and act justly so that we, like you, may always walk humbly with our God.